1914 French mobilization: Legislation

 French infantry unit on maneuvers, 1889.
 Each capable man is trained during his service, then later returns to uniform for training "periods".

 Following the Franco-Prussian War of 1870, the Third Republic organized the recruitment for its armies with the law of July 27, 1872 (or the Cissey law): "tout Français peut être appelé, depuis l'âge de vingt ans jusqu'à celui de quarante" ("any Frenchman may be called up, from the age of twenty to that of forty"), service was for five years, with selection by lottery, but with the possibility of being discharged (short stature, deformity, respiratory illness, etc.), replaced or exempted (family responsibilities, clergymen, teachers, etc.).
 Service was reduced from five to three years by the law of July 15, 1889 (or the Freycinet law).
 This situation was reformed by the law of March 21, 1905 (or the Berteaux law), which abolished the drawing of lots, replacements and exemptions: henceforth, all men could be called up for two years.
 Finally, the law of August 7, 1913 (or the Barthou law) increased military service from two to three years.

 The theoretical consequence of these laws was that, between 1905 and 1914, every French male who reached the age of 20 (just before the age of majority at the time) had to be registered on a nomination list, then do his military service for two, then three years in the active army (from age 21 to 23), before being returned to civilian life.
-For the eleven years following his service, men were assigned to the military reserve force (from age 24 to 34), then to the territorial army reserve for seven years (from age 35 to 41), and finally to the territorial army reserve for another seven years (from age 42 to 48).
+For the eleven years following his service, men were assigned to the military reserve force (from age 24 to 34), then to the Territorial Army for seven years (from age 35 to 41), and finally to the Territorial Army Reserve for another seven years (from age 42 to 48).
 Men doing their service were transferred to active regiments, theoretically recruited locally; after their service, they were called up three times for maneuvers and exercises, two times for reservists (each one for four weeks) and one time for territorial army reservists (of only two weeks).
 In theory, men declared unfit for service due to physical incapacity were still subject to military obligations, in the form of auxiliary service (in offices, depots, the health service, etc.).
 A final case is that of the "special assigned", i.e. customs officers, forest hunters, men in field railway sections, and post and telegraph officers.